JetBrains/kotlin-web-site/docs/topics/functions.md

 ### Default arguments

-Function parameters can have default values, which are used when you skip the corresponding argument.
-This reduces the number of overloads:
+When you skip the corresponding argument, the function parameter's default value is used.
+As a result, the number of overloads is reduced:

 ```kotlin
 fun read(